 The following deals with some of the objections and accusations made by anti-vegans.
 Despite being successfully answered countless times, they continue to be made, thus indicating the anti-vegan has no real interest in obtaining the facts.
 Invariably, there is no connection whatsoever between the various accusations made, but this does not prevent the anti-vegan adopting a "blunderbuss approach" and firing a range of very different and unrelated accusations.
 Any analysis of this phenomenon will demonstrate that the anti-vegan has no valid argument(s) and has also little, if any knowledge about the subject.

-This somewhat bizarrre behaviour of anti-vegans, somtimes resembling crusade or campaign, has resulted in number of studies.
+Returning to the bizarrre behaviour of anti-vegans, which sometimes resembles a crusade or campaign, this has resulted in number of studies.
 A review of 'The Vegan myth: The Rhetoric of Online Anti-Veganism,' by Carmen Aguilera-Carnerero and Margarita Carretero-Conzález, noted:

 "This stereotyping results in 'a derogatory portrayal of vegans and veganism' which the authors termed 'vegaphobia.'
 A study published by Maclnnis and Hodson in 2015 revealed that vegetarians and vegans were equivalently or more negatively evaluated than several common prejudice target groups, more negatively evaluated than several nutritional outgroups (particularly if vegetarianism or veganism was embraced on ethical grounds), and vegan and vegetarians reported experiencing negativity due to their ethical choice.
 More recently, a survey from Lifesum, a weight-loss app of U.K.- and U.S.-based vegans, revealed that “92 percent ot respondents experienced vegaphobia from family and friends, 59 percent experienced it while dining out, 55 percent in the workplace, and 21 percent while grocery shopping” (Krishnan)...